Joy Green, Legal Director

 Now she is back in her native city, Houston, eager to dedicate her time to immigrant detainees seeking justice.

 Karina Espinoza, Receptionist

-Karina Espinoza received her Associates degree in Business Management from Houston Community College, and has worked in the nonprofit field for three years.
-Karina also serves as Receptionist for the nonprofits, Mission Milby Community Development Corporation and Technology For All, which are all operate from the Mission Milby facility.
+Karina Espinoza received her Associates degree in Business Management from Houston Community College, and has six years of experience in the nonprofit field.

 Karina has lived in Houston all her life, but many childhood summer vacations were spent in Mexico.
 Most of her family lived in Mexico, and throughout her life, she has heard many stories about the sacrifices her family made and the struggles it took to come to the United States.
 She is passionate about assisting immigrants who are looking for a better life here.